Travel insurance for the USA

 • Consider any optional extras you may need depending on your travel plans including adventure activitiescruising or winter sports.

-• Read the fine print of your PDS to understand exactly what you’re covered for before purchasing so you don’t get caught out if you need to claim.
+• Read the fine print of your policy to learn exactly what you’re covered for before purchasing so you don’t get caught out if you need to claim.

 Expert tips for choosing the right travel insurance for the USA for you